 - To produce a wide variety of shots.

-- To return to your ready position quickly after making the stroke.
+- Return to your ready position quickly after making the stroke.

 Types of Footwork in Table Tennis